-You might remember last autumn that I whined and fussed because my narcissus order went wrong.
-Instead of receiving a collection of classic yellow cultivars like ‘King Alfred’ and ‘Carlton’, I was sent a package of ‘Pink Charm’ narcissus.
+One autumn, my narcissus order went wrong, and instead of receiving a collection of the classic yellow cultivars ‘King Alfred’ and ‘Carlton’, I was sent a package of ‘Pink Charm’ narcissus.
 Pink!
-I’m a traditional gardener, I want to see yellow narcissus and red tulips against a blue sky.
-I also prefer plant foliage to be green, and not black.
+I’m a traditional gardener; I want to see yellow narcissus and red tulips against a blue sky.
 But the bulbs were in hand, and I planted them.

 I was sufficiently impressed by ‘Pink Charm’ to have a look at what other pink narcissus might be available (all with white perianth and coloured cups).
 ‘Pink Ribbon’ is a large-cup, frilled narcissus in a more delicate, truer pink.
 ‘Accent’ is a strong salmon pink colour that doesn’t change or fade.
 ‘Faith’ also has a salmon pink cup, and a stylized frilled, rolled rim.
 ‘Passionale’ has the rolled rim, and a pink cup with yellow at the base.
 ‘Sentinel’ goes through complex colour changes, opening with varying rings of saffron-apricot and salmon pink that fade to pale pink as it ages.
 But the one that appeals to me the most is ‘Fragrant Rose’, said to have the perfume of raspberries and roses and a long corona of deep reddish-pink.